-In order to combine two-line button labeling with Text when pressed: , carry out the following steps:
+In order to be able to combine two-line button text with a Text when pressed: carry out the following steps:

-- ▶ Select the End Runtime button in the current project configuration. - Switch to the group in the property windowText. - ▶ Delete the previous entry in Text line 2:. - Expand the entry in Text line 1: \nAlt + Q The following is then shown in the properties field: End Runtime\nAlt + Q
+- Select the End Runtime button in the current project configuration. - Switch to the group in the property window Text. - ▶ Delete the previous entry in Text line 2:. - Expand the entry in Text line 1: \nAlt + Q The following is then shown in the properties field: End Runtime\nAlt + Q

-Under Text when pressed:enter Stop Runtime.
+Enter the following under Text when pressed:Stop Runtime.